DOV-Vlaanderen/pydov/accessing_dov_data.md

 ### Using raster data

-Getting the raw raster data of the grids published in our WMS service can be obtained using our [OGC WCS](http://www.opengeospatial.org/standards/wcs) service.
+The raw raster data of the grids published in our WMS service can be obtained using our [OGC WCS](http://www.opengeospatial.org/standards/wcs) service.
 We support versions 1.0.0, 1.1.1 and 2.0.1 of the WCS protocol.

 We support a limited number of coordinate systems in our WCS service, all of them except EPSG:31370 (Lambert72, which is the native coordinate system of our data) are transformed on the fly.